Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 Sole legal custody is a serious request.
 Many cases get weaker not because the underlying concerns are minor, but because the request is presented in a way that does not match what Utah courts need to decide the issue.

 If safety issues are present, do not wait until the last minute to understand protective-order procedures and evidence expectations.
-Our Utah domestic violence and protective orders guide is a strong starting point for Utah-specific process awareness.
+Gibb Law’s guide to obtaining protective orders is a relevant starting point.

 A Simple Checklist Before You Seek Sole Legal Custody

-Consider modification standards: If this is a change request, can you show a substantial, material change and why the new order improves the child’s best interests?
+• Consider modification standards: If this is a change request, can you show a meaningful change and why the new order improves the child’s best interests?